AndrewDonelson/TRUMPlang/README.md

 ## Overview

-TRUMP is a satirical programming language inspired by the rhetoric of former U.S. President Donald Trump.
+TRUMP is a satirical programming language inspired by the speaking style of U.S. President Donald Trump.
 It combines humor with actual programming language features to create a fully functional, if unconventional, programming experience.

 ## Installation